LittleGreenTonberry/Capstone-Project-Feed/README.md

 []  Add API to show how busy a location is
 []  Add Pop-up alerts
 []  Add a Colorblind option
 []  Have Icons change color based on rating
+[]  Add Google/Facebook/LinkedIn Verification?
 ```
 ## Thoughts and Maybes ##
 ```
 []  Overall Rank (Should that be case by case or auto-cumulative of other scores?)
 []  Should I add Terms and Conditions in the future?
 []  TBD
 ```